How to plan a vegetable garden

 Advantages of growing in Raised Beds

-Beds will also warm quicker in spring due to their sides being exposed to the sun so will allow you to get growing slightly earlier.
+Beds will also warm quicker in spring due to their sides being exposed to the sun, so that will allow you to get growing slightly earlier.

 Soil for Raised Beds

-Because of the depth of good soil raised beds can be also cropped more intensively.
-Instead of the traditional rows of vegetables with wide spaces in between we can use equidistant spacing where foliage crowds out any weeds meaning they are less work to look after and you get more from a small space.
+Because of the depth of good soil to work in, raised beds can be also cropped more intensively.
+Instead of the traditional rows of vegetables with wide spaces in between, we can use equidistant spacing where foliage crowds out any weeds.
+This means that they are less work to look after, and you get more from a small space.

 What to Grow